-English Church Architecture -
+English Church Architecture.

-WEST LUTTON, St. Mary (SE 931 693) (August 2012)
+WEST LUTTON, St. Mary (SE 931 693),

-(Bedrock: Upper Cretaceous, Welton Chalk Formation)
+(Bedrock: Upper Cretaceous, Welton Chalk Formation.)

-"altogether too much for the architect’s good.
+'altogether too much for the architect’s good.
 The design is very full of incident, like an elaborate demonstration model.
 Relentless variety in buttressing gives up only at the west end.
 Relentless variety of window pattern, indeed of window type matches this, circles, a spherical triangle, tall Decorated, squat Decorated, grouped lancets.
-It is a measure of Street’s skill that this almost Woodyerian profusion of disparate motifs is welded into some sort of unity."
+It is a measure of Street’s skill that this almost Woodyerian profusion of disparate motifs is welded into some sort of unity.'

 St. Mary’s consists of a short aisled nave with a W. belfry, and a two-bay chancel with a cross-gabled N. vestry.
 (See the photographs of the church from the southeast, above left, and from the west, above right.)
-The nave and aisles are covered by a continuous catslide roof, save for the west bay of the S. aisle, which is cross-gabled to form a shallow porch.
+The nave and aisles are covered by a single catslide roof, save for the west bay of the S. aisle, which is cross-gabled to form a shallow porch.
 The belfry has a tile-hung base beneath a timber balustrade composed of eight compartments on each side, and a shingled splay-footed spire.
 Elsewhere the construction material is a pale grey Jurassic sandstone capped by roofs of red tile.

-The nave arcades consist of two bays on the S. side (eastward beyond the porch) and three (running the full length of the nave) to the north (as shown above right).
-More strictly, the latter is actually formed of two plus one, for the western pier is made up of two responds back to back, separated by a very short wall piece – a curious arrangement considering that the western arch is narrower than the others, not wider, and thus the discrepancy is not to be explained by a need to keep pace with the porch.
+The nave arcades consist of two bays on the south side (eastward beyond the porch) and three (running the full length of the nave) to the north (as shown above right).
+More strictly, the latter is actually formed of two bays plus one, for the western pier is made up of two responds back to back, separated by a very short wall piece – a curious arrangement considering that the western arch is narrower than the others, not wider, and thus the discrepancy cannot to be explained by a need to keep pace with the porch.
 The arcade piers are circular and the arches carry two wide sunk quadrants separated by a deep hollow.
 The chancel and sanctuary are each covered by a bay of quadripartite vaulting and approached up three steps across an increasingly elaborately tiled floor.
 There is a two-bay stepped sedilia recessed in the S. wall and a double piscina in similar style beyond, while to the east there is an attractive painted reredos set between blank arcading on either side.